s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

     __m256i shuffled_input1 = _mm256_shuffle_epi8(input, shuffle_ctrl1);
     __m256i shuffled_input2 = _mm256_shuffle_epi8(input, shuffle_ctrl2);

-    // Shuffled input 1 & 2 are now in the correct layout for us to add them
+    // Shuffled inputs 1 & 2 are now in the correct layout for us to add them
-    // directly to the decimal sums accumulator. sums_acc = _m256_add_epi8(sums_acc, shuffled_input1)
+    // directly to the decimal place sums accumulator. sums_acc = _m256_add_epi8(sums_acc, shuffled_input1)
     sums_acc = _m256_add_epi8(sums_acc, shuffled_input2)

-    // Store the size of the leftmost number for the next iteration.
+    // This stores the size of the leftmost number for the next iteration.
     // Note that on Haswell this will generate `xor B, B` in addition to
     // `tzcnt A, B`.
 This is meant as a fix for a false dependency bug on
     // bunch of BMI instructions on this µarch.